sccn/sccn.github.io/tutorials/02_Quickstart/quickstart.md

 Quickstart guide
 ================

-This page lets you import and visualizes an EEG dataset.
+This page lets you import and visualize an EEG dataset.
 It is a way  to get started quickly.

 Load the sample EEGLAB dataset
 ---------------------------